celery/ceps/draft/celery-5-high-level-architecture.rst

 APScheduler has proved itself in production, is flexible and customizable and will provide trio support in 4.0, it's next major version.

+In addition, APScheduler 4.0 will be highly available, a highly demanded feature from our users.
+This means that two Controller instances may exist simultaneously without duplicated :ref:`draft/celery-5-high-level-architecture:Tasks` being scheduled for execution.

+The Scheduler only uses APScheduler to publish :ref:`draft/celery-5-high-level-architecture:Tasks` at the appropriate time according to the schedule provided by the user.
+Periodic tasks do not run inside the Scheduler.

 Concurrency Limitations
 ~~~~~~~~~~~~~~~~~~~~~~~